A community focussed school known for spirit and innovation

 We build strong relationships!
 If you ask staff, one of our strengths is our focus on establishing strong, long term rapport with our whole school community.
 If you ask families, they often mention our attention to pastoral care and wellbeing, and how that leads to a fantastic sense of belonging, involvement and endeavour in their children.

 Year 7 and 8 students experience an integrated curriculum where enquiry based learning sees the development of key skills.
+Our Literacy and Numeracy program, where we either read or do maths for 10 minutes at the start of every lesson, functions to build resilient readers well equipped for senior school.
 In Year 9 they move across the court to our smaller campus, Nganala, where a bridge is constructed between middle and senior school through personal and project based learning.

 Schools and educators on both sides of the Border look to us for evidence based practice.
 We are known for being solution focussed; constantly ‘looking over the horizon’ to meet the needs of our students and community.